 Staying educated about what is and is not poisonous for a Yorkie Poo is the best way to prevent sickness related to the ingestion of a fatal agent.
 However, dogs are curious creatures and they can find a way to get into even the most tightly-sealed medication bottles.
 Make sure you place your prescription medicines in cabinets, high out of reach of your Yorkie Poos.
-In the event that your Yorkie Poo swallows medication that was not administered to them or anything else that causes concern, reach out to the Animal Poison Control Center immediately by dialing (855) 764 - 7661.
+In the event that your Yorkie Poo swallows medication that was not administered to them or anything else that causes concern,

 Types of Medications to Avoid When Treating a Yorkie Poo